-Annual Report Achievements/Notes: No modifications were made to the Stormwater Management Facilities Policy.
-Five new BMP's were brought on line and four previously completed stream restoration projects have been included in JMU's BMP database to ensure annual inspections and required maintenance.
-This brings JMU's total stormwater BMP inventory to 77.
+Fourteen new BMP's were brought on line and have been included in JMU's BMP database to ensure annual inspections and required maintenance.
+This brings JMU's total stormwater BMP inventory to 91.
 These additions to the BMP database are referenced in section 5.13.